Mandiie01/Mandiie01/README.md

 Mandiie01/Mandiie01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Life is like rice!!
+Dont do what I dont dont.
+Please dont!